BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 == Changelog ==

+= 2.7 =
+* Fix widget constructor to be compatible with WP 4.3 (thanks Steven Stevenson)
+* Store form configuration data in one (non auto-loaded) option per form to avoid option trimming and memory issues for larger installs (sponsored by SPS commerce)

 = 2.6.7 =
 * Add setting to remove WP CF7 javascript to fix it hijacking forms with WP CF7 CSS integration turned on
 * Add setting to enable SSL verification of SalesForce SSL cert when connecting to the API